LukasGrebe/ha-addons/ebusd/README.md

 creates a supervisor addon to run [ebusd](http://ebusd.eu).
 Configure ebusd comandline arguments in the settings options.

+See [repository readme](https://github.com/LukasGrebe/ha-addons#how-to-install) on how to install ebusd addon in supervisor

-See [docs](https://github.com/LukasGrebe/ha-addons/blob/main/ebusd/DOCS.md) on how to run ebusd in supervisor
+See [docs](https://github.com/LukasGrebe/ha-addons/blob/main/ebusd/DOCS.md#how-to-run-ebusd) on how to run ebusd in supervisor

 **feedback please**
 - via the [Home Assistant Forums Topic](https://community.home-assistant.io/t/an-ebusd-add-on/344852)
-- via Issues and Pullrequests in the Github Repository
+- via Issues and pull requests in the Github repository

 *Not actually tested on any of these architectures*
 ![Supports aarch64 Architecture][aarch64-shield]